 A red flag should go off when something critical is missing.
 For example, you’d probably be perplexed if someone served you a peanut butter and jelly sandwich, but there was no bread.
 You should have a similar reaction when a T-ENTERED voucher comes to you for approval in DTS, but there is no DD Form 1351-2 electronically attached to it.

 Here’s why – when a Non-DTS Entry Agent (NDEA) submits a DTS voucher on a traveler’s behalf, the traveler must provide the NDEA with a signed, manually-prepared DD Form 1351-2.

-Every week, audits performed by the Defense Finance & Accounting Service (DFAS) reveal that travelers and NDEAs break this rule very frequently.
-AOs can protect your organization from this 100% preventable mistake, and save time by avoiding the post pay notifications and required reconciliation.
+Audits performed by the Defense Finance & Accounting Service (DFAS) reveal that travelers and NDEAs break this rule very frequently.
+AOs can protect your organization from this 100% preventable mistake, and save time by avoiding the post-pay notifications and required reconciliation.

 According to the DoD Financial Management Regulation, here are the requirements for a valid 1351-2:

 - The traveler must manually prepare it.
 That’s a fancy way of saying that the traveler had to either print the voucher and fill in the information (pen and ink) or make entries on an electronic version of the form (e.g., .pdf form).
 By the way – printing the form from DTS is NOT considered a valid version.

 - The traveler must sign it.
 Ink or a valid electronic signature (e.g., CAC verification) is sufficient.
 (All entries must be complete.)